 Traveling from Osaka to Kyoto

 The Keihan Main Line proper runs between Yodoyabashi Station in Osaka and Sanjo Station in Kyoto.
-In the north of Kyoto the Keihan Main Line is extended by the Oto Line from Sanjo Station to Demachiyanagi Station.
-Effectively the Oto Line and the Keihan Main Line are the same thing.
+In the north of Kyoto the Keihan Main Line is continued by the Oto Line from Sanjo Station to Demachiyanagi Station.
+For most passengers, the Oto Line and the Keihan Main Line function as one through route.

 The Keihan Main Line is a useful line for commuters traveling between Osaka and central Kyoto.
-A Limited Express train will get you from Yodoyabashi Station to Sanjo Station in 55 minutes for 410 yen.
-Also because the Keihan Main Line runs from the south to the north of central Kyoto, and because its stations are reasonably close to many of Kyoto’s most iconic sightseeing locations, this line is very convenient for tourists.
+A Limited Express train will get you from Yodoyabashi Station to Sanjo Station in about 50 minutes for 490 yen.
+Also, because the Keihan Main Line runs from the south to the north of central Kyoto, and because its stations are reasonably close to many of Kyoto’s most iconic sightseeing locations, this line is very convenient for tourists.

-The Keihan Man Line does not connect directly with Kyoto Station.
-The closest transfer point is at Tofukuji which has both a JR and a Keihan Station.
-Kyoto Station is one stop north of Tofukuji.
+The Keihan Main Line does not connect directly with Kyoto Station.
+The closest transfer point is Tofukuji, which has both a JR and a Keihan station.
+Kyoto Station is one JR stop north of Tofukuji.
 However, as Kyoto Station is not centrally located you may not need to go there.
 If you simply want to see the main tourist locations, then a sightseeing pass for the Keihan Main Line might be ideal.

 Key Destinations

-There are 42 stations between Yodoyabashi and Demachiyanagi.
+There are 42 stations from Yodoyabashi to Demachiyanagi, including both terminals.
 The following are the stations you are most likely to visit.
 The fares and travel times given below are from Yodoyabashi Station.

 Yodoyabashi Station

 Yodoyabashi is the closest station to Osaka City Hall.
-Here you can transfer to the Subway Midosuji Line which connects to Osaka’s major commercial and entertainment districts of Umeda and Namba.
+Here you can transfer to the Osaka Metro Midosuji Line, which connects to Osaka’s major commercial and entertainment districts of Umeda and Namba.

 Temmabashi Station